Interview with Shiva Pouryousef

 ZH: What are you currently working on?

 Well, it’s multiple projects besides my own profession.
 I am exploring a novel concept of applying intuition and higher consciousness with Dr. Shima Beigi.
-Our collaboration highlights the fundamental need of linking modernity into the emerging future and currently we are recording series of podcasts.
+Our collaboration highlights the fundamental need of linking modernity into the emerging future and currently we are recording a series of podcasts.

 Also “Art is Not Safe” is a project designed by my sister Mona Pouryousef and myself to understand and analyze the future of art in virtual reality.
 Currently, we are directing a team of artists and professional designers.
 And I am examining the spatial quality of poetry in collaboration with Mr. Alireza Koliai, one of the most influential contemporary Iranian poets in a format of research and art installation.